Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Factorized Linear Discriminant Analysis (FLDA)

-Since multi-way ANOVA can handle contingency tables with more than two dimensions, our analysis can be easily generalized to more than two phenotypic features.
-In general, FLDA is suitable for data whose labels form a Cartesian product of multiple features.
+As multi-way ANOVA can handle contingency tables with more than two dimensions, our analysis can be easily extended to handle more than two phenotypic features \citep{hahn2023evolution}.
+In summary, FLDA is well-suitable for data whose labels form a Cartesian product of multiple features.